 These benefits are already in the Public Charge test: Supplemental Security Income (SSI), CalWORKs/Temporary Assistance for Needy Families (TANF), CAPI, and state general relief or general assistance, and long-term care at a nursing home paid for by the government.

-There is a longer list of benefits in the Public Charge rule for people who apply for a Green card through a family petition and who have to go to a U.S. consulate for their interview face the new public charge test now.
+People who apply for a Green card through a family petition and who have to go to a U.S. consulate for their interview face the new public charge test now.

 Q. What if some people in my family get public benefits, and others do not?

-A. It depends.
-The new Public Charge rule focuses on the person applying for a Green card through a family petition.
+A. The new Public Charge rule focuses on the person applying for a Green card through a family petition.
 It does not consider benefits used by their family members.
-But, there are different rules for people who have their green card interview outside of the U.S. See the next question for more information.
 Most immigrants who are applying for a Green card through a family petition are not eligible for the benefits listed in the rule.

 Q. What if someone will have an interview at the consulate?
 How does Public Charge affect them?

-A. The rules are different for interviews outside the U.S. The consulate officers can ask questions about more public benefits and family.
-Eventually, the officers will ask only about the listed public benefits used by the applying immigrant.
+A. The consulate officers may use the new rules for interviews outside the U.S. as of 2/24/2020.
+The officers should only ask about the listed benefits used by the applying immigrant.
 Most immigrants who are applying for a Green card through a family petition are not eligible for the listed benefits.
 But, the officers will be looking more closely at the other factors -- income, skills, age, and health.

 Q. How do I know if public benefits or Public Charge affect my immigration options?